Counselling Training

 Working at the Kingston Womens Centre I worked with women of all ages presenting various problems.
 These included anxiety, depression, relationship problems and eating disorders.

-I supported my community through the local Church.
+I supported my community through the local Church where I offered counselling to some parishioners.

 Currently I am in private practice in Burnham, Buckinghamshire.